Anonymous-GeeSolver/GeeSolver/README.md

 ## Overview of GeeSolver

 We first design a generic and efficient baseline model (GeeSolver model) to break captchas with a ViT-based latent representation extractor and a captcha decoder.
-Then, in stage I, we leverage unlabeled captchas to train our latent representation extractor with the MAE-sytle paradigm.
+In stage I, we leverage unlabeled captchas to train our latent representation extractor with the MAE-sytle paradigm.
 In stage II, the same unlabeled captchas and a few labeled captchas (additional) are used to train the captcha decoder with semi-supervised method.

 ## Insights